 Use the following ideas to help you determine that one unique, differentiating quality that only your business has:

-- Be innovative – Continuously try to improve your customer facing processes to deliver better results to your target audience.
-If your services are the same as your competition, make the way you deliver them, work with the client or get to the solution better or faster than the competition can deliver.
+Continuously try to improve your customer facing processes to deliver better results to your target audience.
+Every industry evolves and so should your business.
+If you offer similar services as the competition, make the way you deliver them or how you work with your customers unique.
+Try to get to the solution faster and more accurately than the competition can deliver.

 Notice I didn’t put price in the list as a way to differentiate yourself.
 Although price can be used as a differentiating factor, it really isn’t ideal in a service-based business.
 Who really wants to be the cheapest?
 Cheaper can evoke perceptions of lower quality, less breadth of knowledge or a less stable business environment.